 The rooms of the three teenage kids are decorated with private collections as well, which hints at their own interests, and furnished by handpicked or personally ordered furniture.

 The real charm of this house is in its blend of beauty and life.
 It is filled with activities rather than treating itself as a gallery.
-Despite the sensitivity and care given to the wonderful objects which fill it, the house was first of all created for the people who lives in it and enjoy it.
+Despite the sensitivity and care given to the wonderful objects which fill it, the house was first of all created for the people who live in it and enjoy it.

 The residents love hosting breakfasts on the balcony or relax with a book after a long day of work.

-To play together, invite friends and family to large dinners, or to sit together on a chilly night and embroider on the sofa.
+They also like to play together, invite friends and family to large dinners, or to sit together on a chilly night and embroider on the sofa.

 *Thanks to Aviv Kurt for the wonderful photos.